EOSIO/eosio-swift-vault/README.md

 The `bioFactor` is the type of biometric security that will be required by the keychain to sign messages with this key.
 The `metadata` can be any data you want to associate with this key.

-Each of the above function will return an `EosioVault.VaultKey`.
+Each of the above functions will return an `EosioVault.VaultKey`.
 To access the EOSIO public and private keys:

 ```swift
 let publicKey = newKey.eosioPublicKey